FlorianSteenbuck/OtherDNS/README.md

 # OtherDNS
-A implementation of the DNS protocol and DNScrypt Protocol that can be used in the DNS SRV discovery
+A implementation of the DNS, DNScrypt Protocol and the Namecoin Blockchain that can be used in the DNS SRV discovery